Back To Search Results

 Anatomy and Physiology

-Clinicians perform caudal epidural techniques by accessing the epidural space via the sacral hiatus.
-In adults, the spinal cord terminates at L1-2 and the dural sac at S1-2.
-In children, the spinal cord terminates at L3-4 and the dural sac at S3-4, with cephalad progression over the first year of life.
-In young infants, it is possible to enter the dural sac during the performance of a caudal epidural block.[3]
+Clinicians perform caudal epidural techniques by accessing the epidural space through the sacral hiatus.
+In adults, the spinal cord terminates at the L1-L2 level, and the dural sac extends to S1-S2.
+In children, the spinal cord ends at L3-L4, and the dural sac reaches S3-S4, migrating cephalad during the first year of life.
+In young infants, there is a risk of inadvertently entering the dural sac during a caudal epidural block.[3]

-In adults, these are most common as single-shot techniques due to the difficulty of threading a catheter at this location.
-While single-shot techniques are more common in children, it is easier to place a catheter in this population than in the adult population.
-Studies have indicated that caudal catheters can safely be placed for short-term use of fewer than three days without the risk of systemic infection such as meningitis, epidural abscess, or systemic sepsis, or even local infection.[4][5][4]
+In adults, caudal epidural blocks are usually performed as single-shot techniques due to the challenges of threading a catheter at this location.
+While single-shot techniques are also commonly used in children, catheter placement is generally easier in the pediatric population.
+Studies have shown that caudal catheters can be safely placed for short-term use (typically less than 3 days) without a significant risk of systemic infections, such as meningitis, epidural abscess, systemic sepsis, or localized infections.[5][6]

 Indications

-Caudal epidural injections can also help in the management of chronic low back pain unresponsive to conservative medical management.
-While nonmalignant low back pain can have treatment with caudal epidural steroid injections, their indications are more proper for patients without facet joint pain or those with both discogenic and facet joint pain.[7]
+Caudal epidural injections can be effective in managing chronic lower back pain that has not responded to conservative treatment.
+While nonmalignant low back pain may be treated with caudal epidural steroid injections, these are particularly indicated for patients without isolated facet joint pain or those with both discogenic and facet joint pain.[10]

-Historically, caudal epidural analgesia with catheter placement was also utilized in the obstetric population for labor analgesia during the second stage of labor.
-However, concerns regarding the efficacy of the block, the use of large amounts of local anesthetic causing limb paralysis, and significant maternal hypotension due to poor control of the sympathectomy lead to the adoption of lumbar epidurals as the mainstay of labor analgesia.[8]
+Historically, caudal epidural analgesia with catheter placement was used for labor analgesia during the second stage of labor.
+However, concerns about its efficacy, the risk of limb paralysis due to large volumes of local anesthetic, and significant maternal hypotension from inadequate sympathectomy control led to a shift toward lumbar epidurals as the primary method for labor analgesia.[11]

-Caudal blocks may be preferred over lumbar epidural blocks because they provide sensory and motor block of the sacral roots with limited sympathectomy (since the preganglionic sympathetic neurons extend from T1 to L2 level) and are associated with decreased risk of dural puncture.
+Caudal blocks may be preferred over lumbar epidural blocks because they provide sensory and motor blockade of the sacral roots while causing limited sympathectomy, as preganglionic sympathetic neurons extend from the T1 to L2 level.
+Additionally, caudal blocks are associated with a lower risk of dural puncture.

 Contraindications

-Absolute contraindications to caudal anesthesia include patient/guardian refusal, localized infection over the insertion site, severe coagulopathy, increased intracranial pressure, and allergy to medications used for the procedure.
-Increased intracranial pressure can potentially predispose to herniation by further increasing intracranial pressure after epidural injection.[9][10]
+Absolute contraindications to caudal anesthesia include patient or guardian refusal, localized infection at the insertion site, severe coagulopathy, increased intracranial pressure, and allergy to medications used during the procedure.
+Increased intracranial pressure may predispose patients to herniation by exacerbating pressure within the cranial cavity after an epidural injection.[12][13]

 Equipment